alasco-tech/alasco-tech.github.io/_posts/2020-05-29-meet-your-team.md

     <footer class="blockquote-footer">Vince Lombardi</footer>
 </blockquote>

-In a fast growing team such as Alasco it can be challenging to keep our values in sync, to constantly support the growth of the team and to make it easy for new members to really feel like a part of the team.
+In a fast growing team such as ours it can be challenging to keep our values in sync, to constantly support the growth of the team and to make it easy for new members to really feel like a part of the team.

 For these reasons we organize many team events every year.

 Alasco does an all-team event each month.
 Everyone from each department is invited!
 It fosters connections between different teams.
 Additionally the product and engineering department has an additional event once per quarter (because of COVID-19 we bumped that up to once a month!).

-Following, I’d like to show an example of each of those events: company wide, team internal and remote team events!
+Following, I’d like to show an example of each of these events: company wide, team internal and remote team events!

 Two learnings from our team event organization:
 Doodle is your friend for finding a date where most people have time.
 After you fixed a date, it’s as easy as a Slack poll to define what you actually want to!